 The benevolent dictator model is exactly what it sounds like: final decision-making authority rests with one person, who, by virtue of personality and experience, is expected to use it wisely.

 Remember that the potential to fork goes both ways.
 A BD can fork a project just as easily as anyone else, and some have occasionally done so, when they felt that the direction they wanted to take the project was different from where the majority of other developers wanted to go.
-Because of forkability, it does not matter whether the benevolent dictator has control over the currently accepted "master" project repository.
+Because of forkability, it does not matter whether the benevolent dictator has control over the currently accepted authoritative project repository.
 People sometimes talk of repository control as though it were the ultimate source of power in a project, but in fact it is irrelevant.
-The ability to add or remove people's commit passwords for one project on a particular hosting site affects only that copy of the project on that site.
-Prolonged abuse of that power, whether by the BD or someone else, would simply lead to development moving to a different copy of the project.
+The ability to add or remove people's commit privileges for one project on a particular hosting site affects only that copy of the project on that site.
+Prolonged abuse of that power, whether by the BD or someone else, would simply lead to developers moving over to a different copy of the project.

 Whether your project should have a benevolent dictator, or would run better with some less centralized form of governance, largely depends on who is available to fill the role.
 As a general rule, if it's simply obvious to everyone who should be the BD, then that's the way to go.
 But if no candidate for BD is immediately obvious, then the project should probably use a decentralized decision-making process, as described in the next section.